 Irish expats in Cape Town and Capetonians usually celebrate St Patricks Day with a fun celebration on 17 March with free traditional Irish music and dance performances.
 Dressing in green is a tradition, so join in and bring the family for a fun evening out!

-In 2016, St Patricks Day will be celebrated in the week of Wednesday, 17 March and we expect some fabulous events will be happening again in Cape Town.
-Let's see if the city's iconic Table Mountain will be lit up again in a radiant shade of green on the eve of St Patricks Day as we have seen it in recent years.
+In 2020, St Patricks Day will be celebrated in the week of Wednesday, 17 March and we expect some fabulous events will be happening again in Cape Town.
+Let's see if the city's iconic Table Mountain will be lit up again in a radiant shade of green on the eve of St Patricks Day as we have seen some years before.

 Have you heard about the great involvement of the Irish in Cape Town?